foxtrotzulu94/RTS/README.md

 An ESP32-based Toy Tank controlled over Serial Bluetooth

----> **This repo is still a work-in-progress** <---
+---> **This repo is still a work-in-progress - Most of it is Hackathon code** <---

 ## Overview

-This repo contains all the major subsystems of the project, detailed below
+This repo contains all the major subsystems of the project, detailed below.

+The "RTS" acronym comes from "Remote Toy Sherman".
+It's also just a pretty cool project acronym :)

 ## Mechanical